 What is the Golden Score?

 Golden Score in WriterZen is an improved version of Doug Cunnington’s Keyword Golden Ratio (KGR).
-Find more information about Keyword Golden Ratio from this article.
+Find more information about the golden Ratio from this article.

-One of the downsides of Doug Cunnington’s KGR system is that it is limited to keywords with less than 250 search volumes per month.
-However, WriterZen’s Golden Score is not limited to the search volume of a search query, and it has been improved by adding more variables, such as allintitle.
+One of Doug Cunnington’s KGR system’s downsides is that it is limited to keywords with less than 250 search volumes per month.
+However, WriterZen’s Golden Score is not limited to a search query’s search volume, and it has been improved by adding more variables, such as allintitle.

 Click on the “Golden Score” button and confirm your choice.
 Each Golden Score check costs you one “Credit.”
 The credit limit would be based on your WriterZen plan.

-It might take more time based on the size of your keyword list and the usage of WriterZen’s Golden Score checker.
+It might take more time based on the size of your keyword list and WriterZen’s Golden Score checker usage.

 After the Golden Score calculation is completed, you can filter keywords.